My Grandson's Birthday

 Background:My first marriage was in the 1970s.
 My first ex-wife had a son from a previous marriage, and we had a son together.
 Joel was born in Louisiana in the middle of the 1970s.

 My second marriage was in the 1990s.
 My second ex-wife had a daughter from a previous marriage.
-Dawn was born in that same summer, but in Chicago.
+Dawn was born in the same summer as Joel, but across the country in Chicago.

 By 1996, I had one son, one step-son and one step-daughter.
 I never legally adopted the two step children, but I did roll them into my households and treated them all equally.

 My second wife and I established a household near Atlanta, Georgia.
 Fortunately (from a parents' perspective), one or the other of our kids seemed to have a boyfriend/girlfriend outside the house.